janus-idp/backstage-plugins/plugins/quay/README.md

        'quay.io/repository-slug': `<ORGANIZATION>/<REPOSITORY>',
    ```

-## Development
+### Development

-In [Backstage plugin terminology](https://backstage.io/docs/local-dev/cli-build-system#package-roles), the Quay plugin is a frontend plugin.
+In [Backstage plugin terminology](https://backstage.io/docs/local-dev/cli-build-system#package-roles), the Quay plugin is a front-end plugin.
 However, it requires a backend proxy to be available at all times.
 Therefore, you need to run a backend instance in the development environment as well.

 You can run the following commands concurrently from the root repository to start a live development session: